5 Tips for Starting Your Design Career

 “How do I get my first job in advertising/design?”

-I think this is one of those questions that most senior creatives get asked all of the time.
+I think this is one of those questions that most senior creatives get asked all of the time for a design career.
 The truth is, there is no hard and fast way to get hired.
 Each person will have his or her own path into the industry, and each of those paths produces great professionals.
 With that said, there are a few questions that most people wonder about when starting out in the industry.

-1. Do I need to go to school?
+1. Do I need to go to school for a design career?

 Yes.
 And you should go to the right school.
 Choose one that teaches you how to think strategically and defend your ideas, not a school that teaches you how to be a mouse jockey.